Order-Team/bring-order/documentation/DoD.md

 - acceptance criteria for the user story have been met

-- the code has been reviewed by another team member / it works also on other members' devices
+- the code has been reviewed by another team member

-- unit tests and other necessary tests are passing
+- unit tests and Playwright tests, if applicable, are passing